-Configure an IPv4 address, netmask, and default gateway.
+Configure an IPv4 address and netmask.

 Running the set address command with an IPv4 address on eth0 automatically configures the Primary Service IPv4.
 Use caution if modifying interfaces from the Administration Console as running the set address command will overwrite any existing Primary Service IPs, resulting in a loss of service.